penumbra23/origin-ca-cluster-issuer/README.md

 kubectl apply -f deploy/crds
 #+END_SRC

-Then install the RBAC rules, which will allow the Origin CA Issuer to operate with OriginIssuer and CertificateRequest resources
+Then install the RBAC rules, which will allow the Origin CA Issuer to operate with OriginClusterIssuer and CertificateRequest resources

 #+BEGIN_SRC sh
 kubectl apply -f deploy/rbac